sebastianduchene/NELSI/README.md

 Schliep, K. P. (2011). phangorn: Phylogenetic analysis in R. *Bioinformatics*, 27(4), 592-593.

 Thorne, J.L., Kishino, H., and Painter, I.S., Estimating the rate of evolution of the rate of molecular evolution. *Molecular Biology and Evolution* 15.12 (1998): 1647-1657.

+Yoder, A. D., & Yang, Z. (2000).
+Estimation of primate speciation dates using local molecular clocks. *Molecular Biology and Evolution*, 17(7), 1081-1090.

+Zuckerkandl,E. and Pauling,L. (1962) Molecular disease, evolution, and genetic heterogeneity.
+In: Kasha,M. and Pullman,B. (eds) Horizons in Biochemistry.
+Academic Press, New York, pp. 189–225.